andrewkryzanek/SEMINAR/Alan/summaries/GIT_LAB1.md

 ## GIT

-First download and install the lastest version of [Git.](http://git-scm.com/downloads)
+Download and install the lastest version of [Git.](http://git-scm.com/downloads)